jcsodenkamp/jcsodenkamp.github.io/_projects/demo-project-2.md

 title: 'Off The Grid'
 subtitle: 'A Starter Guide to Becoming Self-Sufficient Through Simple Living'
 date: 2021-12-20 00:00:00
-description: This is a demo
+description: "Going back to a simpler life is not a step backward" - Yvon Chouinard
 featured_image: '/images/demo/website-cover.jpg'
 ---

 ![](/images/demo/website-cover.jpg)

 ---
-## Demo content
+## Book Description

 <h2>Have you ever wondered what it would be like to truly unplug and live off the grid?</h2>
 I’m not talking about turning your social media off for a couple of days.<br>